-Step 2: Now divide the group into 4 and distribute ingredients for preparatory tasks of the cooking demo as described in the below tables .Tell them to wash hands before starting works.
+Step 2: Now divide the group into 4 and distribute ingredients for preparatory tasks of the cooking demo as described in the tables below.

+Everyone wash their hands before starting the work.

-Group 1: Receive rice and lentil to wash.
+Group 1: Receives rice and lentil to wash and soak in water.